ksalzke/custom-complete-omnifocus-plugin/README.md

 Returns 'true' or 'false' depending on whether the 'select next task' option is checked in the preferences.

+## `unschedule (task: Task)`

+If the task is a repeating task, removes any 'absolute' notifications (i.e. those that are not set relative to the defer or due date)

 ## `onComplete (task: Task)`

 **Asynchronous.** Marks the given task as complete, and runs each of the functions below (with the task as the only parameter).